SeismicData/ASDF_definition/index.rst

    and Fortran and the other implemented in Python with the help of the ObsPy framework and the HDF5 container format.

-4. The last part displays some use cases to demonstrate the wide range of possible uses.
+4. This section displays some use cases to demonstrate the wide range of possible uses.

+5. The last part tries to define a new XML format for seismological provenance information dubbed *SEIS PROV*.

 .. toctree::
    :maxdepth: 2